 - 3 cups yellow masarepa (precooked cornmeal or harina de maiz)

 - 2 cups vegetable oil (for frying)

-Prepare hogao: Heat olive oil in a large stockpot.
-Add garlic, tomato, onions, cumin, goya seasoning, and cilantro and sauté over medium heat, stirring, until onion is very soft (about 12-15 minutes).
+Prepare hogao by heating olive oil in a large stockpot.
+Add garlic, tomato, onions, cumin, goya seasoning, and cilantro and sauté over medium heat, stirring, until onion is very soft (about 12 to 15 minutes).
 Season with salt and pepper to taste.

 Remove hogao from pot and set aside in a separate bowl.
 Add the beef bouillon cubes to the pot.

 Slice the beef into strips and add to the pot.
 Cover the meat with water, and bring to a boil.

 Simmer beef until very tender when pierced with a fork, about an hour.